StartloJ/lab_aws_terraform/docs/network/vpc.md

       - Managed_with = "terraform"
       - Environment = "opsta-workshop"
       - Creator = "${YOUR_EMAIL}@opsta.co.th"
+2. Go to `variables.tf` to insert dynamic values.

+   - Create single VPC with a separate variables.
+   - If we need to create multiple VPC, How can we?

 ### Use VPC endpoint module, see more detials [here](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest/submodules/vpc-endpoints)